iTwin/itwinjs-core/docs/bis/guide/fundamentals/element-fundamentals.md

 ## IParentElement and ISubModeledElement

 This section tries not to repeat the material in [Model Fundamentals](./model-fundamentals.md) and [Information Hierarchy](../data-organization/information-hierarchy.md).
-If you have questions about how Elements breakdown into Models, you may want to skim those articles.
+If you have questions about how Elements are sub-modeled, you may want to skim those articles.

 There are two mixins that declare and define key behaviors of an Element:

 - `IParentElement` – this Element can be a parent Element
-- `ISubModeledElement` – this Element can have an associated breakdown Model
+- `ISubModeledElement` – this Element can have an associated sub-Model

-The Element class does not include either of these interfaces, so by default no Element can have children or can be broken down into a Model.
-Many Elements have no need for child Elements or breakdown Models and will therefore use neither of these mixins.
+The Element class does not include either of these interfaces, so by default no Element can have children or can be sub-modeled.
+Many Elements have no need for child Elements or sub-Models and will therefore use neither of these mixins.
 A Bolt class is a example of a class that requires neither.

 These mixins are expected to be mutually-exclusive.
 No class that implements `IParentElement` will also implement `ISubModeledElement`.
-The reason these two mixins are considered mutually-exclusive is that the two concepts (having children and having a model) are both means of breaking down something into more detail; using two different breakdown methods simultaneously could result in confusion and double-counting.
+The reason these two mixins are considered mutually-exclusive is that the two concepts (having children and having a sub-Model) are both means of doing finer-grained modeling and using two techniques for that simultaneously could result in confusion and double-counting.

 ## Parent-Child Relationships